plausible/website/_posts/2021-08-30-58-of-hacker-news-reddit-and-tech-savvy-visitors-block-google-analytics.md

 Both Plausible Analytics and Google Analytics automatically exclude bots and crawlers.
 We are both JavaScript-based tools and exclude any known non-human traffic by default.

 It’s worth noting that it’s rare for the data from two analytics providers to have complete parity.
-Plausible and Google Analytics have different measurement methodologies and define certain metrics differently.
-So even if there were no blockers at all, slight differences in data between Plausible and Google Analytics were likely to be seen.
+Plausible and Google Analytics have different measurement methodologies and define specific metrics differently.
+Even if there were no blockers at all, slight differences in data between Plausible and Google Analytics were likely to be seen.

 To track unique visitors, [Google Analytics uses cookies](https://plausible.io/blog/google-analytics-cookies).
 Plausible is a cookie-free tool and [tracks unique visitors differently](https://plausible.io/data-policy).

 Plausible doesn't use any long term identifiers as we're a [GDPR compliant web analytics](https://plausible.io/blog/google-analytics-gdpr) tool.
-This means that the same person visiting a site multiple times in one day would be seen as one unique visitor but that same person coming back few days later would be seen as another unique visitor.
+This means that the same person visiting a site multiple times in one day would be seen as one unique visitor but that same person coming back a few days later would be seen as another unique visitor.

-Google's method is not bulletproof either as visitors using incognito mode would be new unique visitors and same would be those who block or clear cookies.
+Google's method is not bulletproof either as visitors using incognito mode would be new unique visitors and those who block or clear cookies too.

-For a three day period, the difference this makes would be minimal.
-The difference could get larger over a longer period of time especially on sticky sites to which same people return back daily.
+For three days, the difference this makes would be minimal.
+The difference could get larger over a longer period especially on sticky sites where the same people return back daily.
 The top sources of traffic for this site were Hacker News and Reddit and they are notorious for traffic that bounces quickly and doesn't return.

-Considering the fact that Plausible and Google Analytics measure unique visitors in a different way, I also looked at the total page view numbers.
+Because Plausible and Google Analytics measure unique visitors differently, I also looked at the total page view numbers.
 These should be identical but they show pretty much the same difference as unique visitors.

-So all in all, the difference in stats would mostly come from people blocking the Google Analytics script.
+All in all, the difference in stats would mostly come from people blocking the Google Analytics script.

-Let's now take a closer look at what segments of users cannot be tracked accurately in Google Analytics.
+Let's now look at the segments of users that cannot be tracked accurately in Google Analytics.

 ## 68% of laptop and desktop users block Google Analytics